vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/029/07_sakhA_sakhye.md

 title = "07"

 +++
-On neut. pl. mahiṣā́in conjunction with the numerical expression trī́śatā́ni see Old.
-Note the alternative phrasing with gen. pl. in 8a trī́… śatā́mahiṣā́ṇām.
+On neut. pl. mahiṣā́in conjunction with the numerical expression trī́śatā́ni see Oldenberg Note the alternative phrasing with gen. pl. in 8a trī́… śatā́mahiṣā́ṇām.